ForgottenSunnah/website/docs/index.md

 As-salamu alaykum,

 Are you striving to get closer to Allah?
-We can try to help, inshaAllah.
+We can try to help you, inshaAllah.
 Subscribe to receive reminders on forgotten sunnah, hadith, tafseer of Quran by bn Kathir, quotes of scholars and beneficial ilm, inshaAllah.

 [Subscribe](https://docs.google.com/forms/d/e/1FAIpQLSdVo4KIzxYioVOJ-BlvXs5W44AMxDu6Kkv4_qmYAAeM_JCASQ/viewform?usp=sf_link){ .md-button .md-button--primary }